-Frog Lake / Crab Creek / Marsh Loop Trails Professional Review and Guide
+Frog Lake / Crab Creek / Marsh Loop Trails Professional Guide

 "By late spring, this area becomes very hot and dry, yet every valley bottom is covered with lush green vegetation and at least a small body of water —be it a creek, a lake, or a largish bog/mosquito hatchery.
 While the small waters are rich with aquatic life, the desert begins 1 or 2 feet above the waterline, with prickly pear cactus, sagebrush, cheatgrass, lots of dusty bare ground, and rattlesnakes.